kendall-s/HyPro2_py/HyPro2 Documentation.md

 # HyPro in Python documentation

-## Note
-For making the icons file you need to input a .qrc file into pyrcc5.exe, this will generate bytecode of the icons to use in the PyQt app

 ### Structure
 HyPro in python was very heavily based off of the processing and workflow of the first HyPro, written in Matlab.
 This workflow allows data to be contained on a voyage basis and also allows for a systematic approach in processing files.
 The structure of how HyPro runs is outlined: